Statsify/statsify/.github/CONTRIBUTING.md

 ### Apps
 * Apps should be runnable
 * Apps should be in the apps folder and should simply be called by the app name
-* Apps should have a yarn workspace script in the root `package.json`
+* Apps should have a pnpm workspace script in the root `package.json`
 * Apps can use import paths to simplify imports in the project

 ## Running